wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 Plus it functions as a backup system, a safe place for all your work.
 Using a VCS means that if you screw things up or lose files, you can generally recover easily.
 In addition, you get all this for very little overhead.

-Software programming is a highly team based activity, large teams working together on single projects.
+There are many VCS, and git has become the VCS of choice for most software teams.
+Do you know other VCS?

-That's why I love programming: A project is always more fun when you've got friends working with you.
+##Definitions

-So how do you collaborate in software projects, what are some useful workflows and best practices?
 Git and github provide a framework, tools and workflows for collaboration.

 **git**